Where to Stay in Jasper? Best Neighborhoods and Hotels

 Astoria Hotel

-Discover this well-located hotel in the city center, just a few minutes' walk from the train station and shops.
-The rooms are simple and functional, featuring a refrigerator, coffee maker, TV, and private bathroom.
-On site, you'll find two dining options: a restaurant and a bar-grill, perfect if you don't want to search for a table after your journey.
+This well-situated downtown hotel is just a few minutes’ walk from the train station and local shops and services.
+Rooms are simple and functional, with a fridge, coffee maker, TV, and a private bathroom.
+You’ll also find two on-site places to eat—a restaurant and a bar & grill—handy if you don’t want to hunt for a table after the drive.

 Hotel